Which class should I take?

 How can I volunteer for the NSF study and surveys?

 CUA has received a grant from the National Science Foundation (NSF) through which we can provide scholarships for students and invite them to participate in short voluntary surveys which take place during the Online Precalculus Review Course.
 This will enable students to learn more about their own learning behaviors and contribute to the improvement of mathematics education.
 All information collected will be confidential.
 Students who participate in the surveys will be eligible for focus groups and further surveys, which have gift card incentives.
-To volunteer, see the National Science Foundation Study link to the right or in the "Additional Navigation" menu.
+To volunteer, please complete the consent forms here.

 How can I receive gift card incentives?